vgl-iisc/pyParaOcean/Documentation/README.md

     - Click Apply
     - Also apply macro named ‘DepthProfileRenderer’ from Top-Right side
   - Note on Setting Parameters:
-    - Users need to provide proper parameter values otherwise the filter may not work.
+    - User need to provide proper parameter values otherwise the filter may not work.
     - As shown in Picture B, users need to provide values of: Depth Dimension, Latitude Dimension and Longitude Dimension.
 These values can be obtained by selecting the dataset and looking for the ‘Extents’ section in the information tab as shown in Picture C.
     - Also, users need to provide which location to look for by providing Longitude and Latitude values.
 Users need to provide starting and ending depth values to probe the dataset as shown in Picture - B.
-    - Users need to provide the name of the Salinity variable which is ‘so’ in this case.
+    - User need to provide the name of the Salinity variable which is ‘so’ in this case.
 Dataset generally has the name of all variables.

 | &nbsp; |
 |:--------------:|